firstbirdtech/backbone/README.md

 val publishSettings = PublisherSettings("aws-sns-topic-arn")

-//You need to define a MessageReader that tells Backbone how to decode the message body of the AWS SNS Message implicit val writer = new MessageWriter[String] {
+//You need to define a MessageWriter that tells Backbone how to encode the message body of the AWS SNS Message implicit val writer = new MessageWriter[String] {
     override def write(s: String): String = s
 }